 Proposal 5

-13. If the data allows to make a positive decision in relation to paragraphs 12 and 13 above, it is proposed to adopt a new special provision YYY under new entries XXXX and XXXY prescribing requirements for low energy batteries as follows:
+13. If the data allows to make a positive decision in relation to that principle related to a low energy density, it is proposed to adopt a new special provision ZZZ under new entries XXXX and XXXY prescribing requirements for low energy batteries as follows:

-“YYY Sodium ion [using organic electrolyte] cells and batteries that have an energy density of [XX Wh/kg]* or less and when protected against short circuit shall, if containing a dangerous good, be transported as articles under an appropriate entry for that dangerous good or if not containing any dangerous goods may be transported as not subject to these regulations.
+“ZZZ Sodium ion using organic electrolyte cells and batteries that have an energy density of [XX Wh/kg]* or less and when protected against short circuit shall, if containing a dangerous good, be transported as articles under an appropriate entry for that dangerous good or if not containing any dangerous goods may be transported as not subject to these regulations.
 Equipment containing either of these types may be transported as not subject to these regulations provided installed batteries are protected against short circuit.”

 * COMMENT - The value of the energy density must be precisely defined according to test data.